 Other Cost Saving Tips for Uluru

-- Go during the low season: Between October to April is a low season for Uluru and most accommodation and tour prices are reduced to match the decrease of demand.
+- Go during the low season: Between October to April is low season in Uluru and most accommodation and tours are considerably cheaper to match the decrease of demand.
 Even though the weather can heat up pretty fast, the tours are usually organized during the morning and evening where the heat isn't as bad.
 Flies are also out at full force but a simple net cap will solve this problem, or if you are like me, a few days with these flies, you will soon get used to it and consider it as part of the outback experience.